-When you're picking the best dog crate for your pet, there are several things you'll want to consider.
+When picking the best dog crate for your pet, there are several things to consider because they'll affect the type and size of crate you buy.

-Crates for puppies and dogs come in a huge variety of different styles, designs, materials and sizes.
+Crates for puppies and dogs come in a huge variety of different styles, designs, materials and sizes and there's no 'one-size-fits-all' dog crate because of all the variables I just mentioned.

 Some questions you should ask yourself before you spend your hard-earned dollars on a crate....

 The best dog crate (aka dog kennel) for your pet has to fit both his needs and yours.

-Dog crates are NOT cheap, especially the fancier models, wooden crates or X-Large sizes, so it makes sense to think about which choice is the right one before you commit.
+Lastly, dog crates are not cheap, especially the fancier models, wooden crates or X-Large sizes, so it makes sense to think about which choice is the right one before you commit.

 This type of crate/kennel is made from two pieces of molded heavy-duty plastic (or sometimes fiberglass), and the top half and bottom half are joined with either metal screws or plastic 'fasteners' and a metal-wire door.

 Most plastic models have a 'moat' which runs around the outside edge of the molded plastic floor, this moat is designed to channel and catch his urine and helps to keep him drier.

 The main drawbacks are that they limit your pup's view of what's going on around him, and they can get hot inside on a warm day.

-In my opinion plastic dog crates are the best choice for a puppy:
+Plastic dog crates are a great choice for a puppy because:

 These are made up of wire panels and have a plastic pan that fits inside as a floor.
 Some models fold down for storage.